-In SoftMaker Office Professional, TextMaker includes Berlitz translation dictionaries, enabling you to translate words between five languages (English, French, German, Italian, and Spanish) with the push of a button.
+In some variants of SoftMaker Office, TextMaker includes Berlitz translation dictionaries, enabling you to translate words between five languages (English, French, German, Italian, and Spanish) with the push of a button.

 ■ SmartText

 With TextMaker's SmartText feature, you can have your "favorite" typing errors corrected automatically and create short-cuts for frequently needed phrases, for example "sd" for "sales department."